 To qualify for the Small Claims Tribunals, the lease involved in the dispute must be for a residential property and its length cannot be for more than 2 years.
 The claim must also be made within one year from the lease end date.
-It is important to note that the sum claimed cannot be more than $10,000.
-In some cases, the claim can be more than $10,000 but less than $20,000 provided all parties involved consent in writing and a memorandum of consent (can be found here) is filed with the claim form and other required documents.
+It is important to note that the sum claimed cannot be more than $20,000.
+And for claims between $10,000 but less than $20,000, all parties involved must consent in writing (a memorandum of consent can be found here is filed with the claim form and other required documents).

 How to lodge a claim?

 If you find that your claim is within the jurisdiction of the Small Claims Tribunals, click here and download Claim Form 1.
 The form is straightforward and takes about 5 minutes to fill up if you have all the required information.
 A step by step walkthrough of Form 1 can be found if you click on the Arrow Guide on the same forms page.

 Once the form has been filled out, there are two submission methods.
 One way is to go down to the Registration counter of the Small Claims Tribunals and the other way is to Fax in the form.
 If this is your first time filing a claim, it is highly recommended to personally go down to the Small Claims Tribunals as the process is a lot more straightforward in person.

 Here a few things to keep in mind.
 Claim Form 1 has to be in the same format as the PDF version.
 If handwritten, it has to be neat and legible.
 If you are going down to the Small Claims Tribunals, remember to print 4 copies (1 original and 3 photocopies) of Claim Form 1 and bring along 4 photocopies of any supporting documents.
 A complete checklist can be found here.

 The costs involved in filing a claim at the Small Claims Tribunals are fairly reasonable and are listed in the table below: